jegendron/Filling-the-Gaps-in-Meta-Regressions/README.md

 This follows the same design of our previous work, but the key difference is in the data generation (https://github.com/jegendron/Evaluating-Meta-Regression-Techniques-A-Simulation-Study-on-Heterogeneity-in-Location-and-Time)

+Note that the full code is attached separately, and although Simulation 1 and 2 have a lot of overlap, they are shown separately due to their different groupings.

 #### Data Generation - Simulation 1 (Joint Location-Time Heterogeneity)
 ```